Mr-Zanzibar/Instagram-Photo-DownloaderV2/README.md

 ## Common Issue

 - if you get
-"""JSON Query to accounts/login/: Could not find "window._sharedData" in html response."""
+'''JSON Query to accounts/login/: Could not find "window._sharedData" in html response.'''

 error